alfrededison/RemoveNonAsciiChars/README.md

 Turns:

-    á à â ä ñ
+    á à â ä ñ đ

 into

-    a a a a n
+    a a a a n d

 and removes characters like: